SOlaCoder005/coca-women-wellness/README.md

 -	[GitHub](https://github.com/): A version control software that can has both desktop and online platforms.
 -   [GitPod](https://www.gitpod.io/): An IDE that can be used online and locally on your desktop.
 -	[Google Drive](https://drive.google.com/): This was mainly used to backup my repo once saved to my local drive.
--   [Google Fonts](https://fonts.google.com/): This platform was used to select and import the deired font into my source code.
+-   [Google Fonts](https://fonts.google.com/): This platform was used to select and import the desired font into my source code.
 -   [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/): This has been used to check the quality of my CSS code and ensures it passes coding standards.
 -   [Pexels](https://www.pexels.com/): Aside from the CWW logo, some of the photos included on the live website has been sourced from Pexels.
 Pexels provides royalty-free stock images.
 -   [Pixabay](https://pixabay.com/): Aside from the CWW logo, some of the photos included on the live website has been sourced from Pixabay.
 Pexels provides royalty-free stock images.